isc-projects/stork/doc/user/install.rst

 ~~~~~~~~~~~~~~~~~~~

 After successful agent setup, the agent periodically tries to detect installed
-Kea DHCP or BIND9 services on the system.
+Kea DHCP or BIND 9 services on the system.
 If it finds them, they are
 reported to the Stork server when it connects to the agent.

 Further configuration and usage of the Stork server and the